plclub/plclub-web/blog/2020-05-15-Defunctionalize-the-Continuation.md

 [^world]: "The rest of the world" may sound grand and daunting.
   The idea of continuations turns out to be fittingly grand and daunting.

-We can already give the type of the transformed function:
+We can already give the type of the transformed function, where a continuation has type `Int -> r` for an abstract type parameter `r`.
+The only way for the function to terminate is to call the continuation:

 ```haskell
 sum' :: [Int] -> (Int -> r) -> r